 Kiyohime – The Purity Princess

 Kiyohime is also simply known as Kiyo.
 She was believed to be the daughter of a landlord known as Shoji.
 She belongs to a very wealthy family and was in charge of entertaining and providing lodging facilities to traveling priests.
+This is one of the different types of Japanese dragons.

 As per the legend of Kiyo, we find that a handsome priest called Anchin fell in love with her but eventually, he decided to fight through his urges and refrain from meeting her again.
 Kiyo could not take the sudden change in the priest and she went after him in rage.